-All earned compensatory time must be taken during the week earned; or during the following week.
-Under no circumstances may earned compensatory time be accumulated beyond the second week without the written approval of the Director of Human Resources or First Selectman.
+All compensatory time earned must be taken within twelve (12) weeks of being earned.
+Under no circumstances may compensatory time be accumulated beyond the twelfth week without the written approval of the Director of Human Resources or First Selectman.
 It is not the intent of this policy to supplement vacation with accumulated compensatory time.

-All overtime and earned compensatory time, and utilized compensatory time, must be documented on the employee time record;

-It is expected that compensatory time will be taken at times that minimize the negative impact on constituents and the public.
-The First Selectman and/or his designee has the prerogative to disapprove a request to take compensatory time when he/she thinks the department's services would be affected;

-The use of compensatory time must be scheduled in advance, and approved by the First Selectman or his designee.
-It is not to be used as a justification for tardiness or early departure;

-Under no circumstance should accumulated compensatory time exceed eight hours;
+- All overtime and earned compensatory time, and utilized compensatory time, must be documented on the employee time record; - It is expected that compensatory time will be taken at times that minimize the negative impact on constituents and the public.
+The First Selectman and/or his designee has the prerogative to disapprove of a request to take compensatory time when he/she thinks the department's services would be affected; - The use of compensatory time must be scheduled in advance and approved by the First Selectman or his designee.
+It is not to be used as a justification for tardiness or early departure; - Under no circumstance should accumulated compensatory time exceed eight hours; - An employee cannot earn compensatory time while on leave, compensatory time, workers compensation, sick leave etc...